 Truffles are best enjoyed freshly grated over risotto and pasta.

-These mushroom types are commonly found in Italy and some parts of Europe, New Zealand, and North America.
+Porcini mushrooms are commonly found in Italy and some parts of Europe, New Zealand, and North America.

 Their rich woodsy and earthy flavor combined with their dense, nutty texture makes them excellent additions to stews, risotto, stocks, and gravy.

 Morels are commonly found in North America, India, China, and other temperate climates.
 They are quite easy to recognize because of their unique honeycomb textured caps (although they have poisonous lookalikes, too).

 They are rare in grocery stores, but with some luck, you can find them growing in the forests beneath Oak, Elm, Aspen, and Ash trees.